 Many PJM jurisdictions have enacted legislation to require that a defined percentage of utility load be served by renewable resources, for which there are many standards and definitions.
 These are typically known as Renewable Portfolio Standards, or RPS.
 As of 2012, Delaware, Illinois, Michigan, Maryland, New Jersey, North Carolina, Ohio, Pennsylvania, and Washington D.C. had renewable portfolio standards, ranging from 1.50 percent of all load served in Ohio, to 9.21 percent of all load served in New Jersey.
-Virginia has enacted a voluntary renewable portfolio standards.
+Virginia has enacted a voluntary renewable portfolio standard.
+Kentucky and Tennessee have enacted no renewable portfolio standards.
 Indiana and West Virginia have enacted renewable portfolio standards that have yet to take effect by 2012.
+Indiana's renewable portfolio standard will take effect in 2013, and West Virginia's will take effect in 2015.